nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * 1a3  User types in a new leave date.
     Steps 1a1-1a3 are repeated until the data entered are correct.
     Use case resumes from step 2.

+***Use case: UC06 - Adding a record of applicant***

+**MSS**

+1. User types in addapplicant n/<applicant_name> e/<email> p/<phoneno> a/<address> id/22/11/2020
+2. Eva adds in the applicant record
+3. Eva displays the applicant record added to User Use case ends.

+**Extensions**

+* 1a.
+Eva detects missing compulsory fields (name, email, address, phone)

+    * 1a1.
+Eva shows the correct format to key in data.
+    * 1a2.
+Eva requests the user to add in data again.
+    * 1a3  User enters new data.

+    Steps 1a1-1a3 are repeated until the data entered are correct.
+    Use case resumes from step 2.

+* 1b.
+Eva detects invalid email, phone number or interview date.

+    * 1b1.
+Eva shows the valid format to key in the relevant field.
+    * 1b2.
+Eva requests the user to add in data again.
+    * 1b3.
+User enters new data.

+    Steps 1b1-1b3 are repeated until the data entered are correct.
+    Use case resumes from step 2.

+***Use case: UC07 - Deleting a Record of Applicant***

+**MSS**

+1. User types in delete <applicant_name>
+2. Eva shows all matched staff records to the <applicant_name> with indexes beside.
+3. User types in the index to delete
+4. Eva deletes the applicant record and all related information permanently.
+5. Eva displays the confirmed message of deletion of that applicant record.
+    Use case ends.

+**Extensions**

+* 1a.
+Eva does not find any staff record with the keyed in staff_name .

+    * 1a1.
+Eva informs the user that there are no such records.
+    * 1a2.
+Eva requests the user to type the command in again.
+    * 1a3  User types in the new applicant_name of delete <applicant_name>.
+    Steps 1a1-1a3 are repeated until the data entered are correct.
+    Use case resumes from step 2.

+* 1b.
+Eva does not detect any input for <applicant_name>.

+    * 1b1.
+Eva requests the user to type the command in again.
+    * 1b2.
+User types in the new applicant_name of delete <applicant_name>.
+    Steps 1b1-1b3 are repeated until the data entered are correct.
+    Use case resumes from step 2.

+***Use case: UC08 - Exiting the program***

+**MSS**

+1. User types in exit
+2. Eva exits

+Use case ends.

 *{More to be added}*

 ### 5.4 Non-Functional Requirements